Maggie Cheung

-Early life and education
+Early life

 Maggie Cheung was born in Hong Kong on 20 September 1964 to Shanghainese parents.
 She attended St. Paul's Primary Catholic School in Happy Valley, where she began at the primary one level.
 Her family emigrated from Hong Kong to the United Kingdom when she was eight.
-She spent part of her childhood and adolescence in Bromley, London, England.
+She spent part of her childhood and adolescence in Bromley, London, and attended St Edmund's School, Canterbury.
 She returned to Hong Kong at the age of 18 in 1982 for a vacation but ended up staying for modelling assignments and other commitments.
 She also briefly had a sales job at the Lane Crawford department store.

 In 1983, Cheung entered the Miss Hong Kong pageant and won the first runner-up and the Miss Photogenic award as well.
 She was a semi-finalist in the Miss World pageant the same year.
 After two years as a TV presenter, it led to a contract with TVB (the television arm of the Shaw Bros.
 Studio).

 Cheung is a polyglot as a result of her upbringing in Hong Kong and England and ten years' stay in Paris.
 In Center Stage, Cheung performed in Cantonese, Mandarin, and Shanghainese fluently, switching languages with ease.
 In Clean, she performed in fluent English, French, and Cantonese.

 Career

+1984–1987: Early work

 Soon after her debut, Cheung broke into the film industry, starring in comedies.
 She caught the attention of Jackie Chan, who cast her in Police Story (1985) as May, his long-suffering girlfriend.
 The film was a huge hit and made Cheung a star overnight.
-TVB had also cast Barbara Yung and Kent Tong in a period drama, Kings of Ideas (橋王之王) but due to the death of Barbara Yung, the role was assigned to Cheung.
+Cheung was slated to star in TVB's "The Legend of the General Who Never Was", but due to the death of Barbara Yung who was in the midst of filming Battlefield, and The Feud That Never Was a.k.a.
+Kings of Ideas (橋王之王), Yung's remaining scenes were assigned to Cheung, and Cheung's role was given to Sheren Tang.